dmh2000/simple-can-bus/vcan/README.md

 ## G

 Directory 'g' provides a Go module with functions that use the C libcan.so to interface to a CAN bus inteface.
 This directory also contains unit tests.

+## Device

+Directory "device" simulates a CAN bus device with a specified set of inputs and outputs.
+The client can access the device simulation over the CAN bus.

+## Client

+Directory "client" provides a Go API accessible by other Go programs to communicate with the 'device'.
+The client implements the specified set of inputs and outputs that the device provides.